Azure/data-landing-zone/README.md

 If you are using GitHub Actions, you can navigate to the **Actions** tab of the main page of the repository, where you will see a workflow with the name `Data Node Deployment` running.
 Click on it to see how it deploys one service after another.
 If you run into any issues, please open an issue [here](https://github.com/Azure/data-landing-zone/issues).

-If you are using Azure DevOps Pipelines, you can navigate to the pipeline that you have created as part of step 6 and monitor it as each service is deployed.
+If you are using Azure Pipelines, you can navigate to the pipeline that you have created as part of step 6 and monitor it as each service is deployed.
 If you run into any issues, please open an issue [here](https://github.com/Azure/data-landing-zone/issues).

 ### Documentation